apexcodings/earthinversion.github.io/_posts/2020-07-09-mac-automation-introduction.md

 ## Some handy MAC Tweaks

 ### How to change the location where Screenshot is saved
-I uses screenshot frequently on Mac.
-It is super easy by
+I use screenshot frequently on Mac.
+It is super easy ([See here for details](https://support.apple.com/en-us/HT201361)).
 - Click `command`+`shift`+`3` to capture whole screen
 <p align="center">
 <img width="30%" src="{{ site.url }}{{ site.baseurl }}/images/mac-automation/mac-key-combo-diagram-shift-command-3.png">